yifan97/blog/_posts/2019-07-12-training-validation-test-set.md

 ---

-**In this article, I will explain what is training set, validation set and test set.
+**In this post, I will explain what is training set, validation set and test set.
 I will also differentiate them in terms of machine learning process**

 ------------------